Measuring the Unmeasurable? Systematic Evidence on Scale Transformations in Subjective Survey Data: Introduction

 \section{Introduction}

-Ordered response scales are ubiquitous in economics, but their interpretation rests on an untested assumption: that numerical labels reflect equal psychological intervals.
-The contribution of this paper is to provide the first systematic test of this assumption, developing a general framework to quantify how easily empirical results can be overturned when this linearity assumption is relaxed.
-Using original experimental data, we show that respondents use survey scales in ways that deviate from linearity, but only mildly so.
-We then replicate 30,000+ coefficient estimates across more than 80 papers published in top economics journals.
-Coefficient signs are remarkably robust to the mild departures from linear scale-use we document experimentally.
-However, estimates of relative effect magnitudes — which are crucial for policy applications — are highly unreliable even under these modest non-linearities.
+Ordered response scales, or `Likert scales', are a standard instrument for measuring latent constructs like political preferences, risk attitudes, wellbeing, trust, etc. These scales are easy to administer and, for many disciplines, have proved pivotal for answering questions that cannot otherwise be answered with behavioural data.

-Across the social sciences, ordered response scales, or `\textit{Likert scales}', are the default instrument for measuring latent constructs like political preferences, risk attitudes, wellbeing, trust, etc. These scales are easy to administer and, for many disciplines, have proved pivotal for answering questions that cannot otherwise be answered with behavioral data.
-Yet, some scepticism, especially among economists, remains over the validity and use of Likert scale measures.
+Yet scepticism over the validity and use of such Likert scale measures remains.
 Three concerns underlie such scepticism.
-The \textbf{first} concern focuses on whether commonly used survey items really do capture the underlying constructs of interest — such as attributes of utility functions (e.g. risk aversion) or utility itself (e.g., subjective wellbeing as a proxy for flow-utility).
-See e.g. \cite{Bertrand2001} or \cite{benjamin2023happiness}.
-The \textbf{second} concern asks whether responses can be compared meaningfully between people and over time: does a reported ``6 out of 10'' mean the same for you as for me, or for me today as for me a year ago?
-See e.g. \cite{angelini2014danes}, \cite{fabian2022scale}, \cite{kaiser2022using}, or \cite{prati2025possible}.
-The \textbf{third} concern involves the relationship between the numerical labels that researchers attach to ordered response categories (i.e., ``1'', ``2'', ``3'', etc.) and how these map onto the unobserved latent variable that researchers are trying to measure.
+The first concern focuses on whether commonly used survey items really do capture the underlying constructs of interest — such as attributes of utility functions (e.g. risk aversion) or utility itself (e.g., `subjective wellbeing').
+See, for example, \cite{Bertrand2001} or \cite{benjamin2023happiness}.
+The second concern asks whether responses are comparable across people and time: does a reported ``6 out of 10'' mean the same for you as for me, or for me today as for me a year ago?
+See e.g. \cite{angelini2014danes}, \cite{fabian2022scale}, \cite{kaiser2022using}, \cite{benjamin2023adjusting} or \cite{prati2026possible}.
+The third concern involves the relationship between the numerical labels that researchers attach to ordered response categories (i.e., ``1'', ``2'', ``3'', etc.) and how these map onto the unobserved latent variable that researchers are trying to measure.